grizzlycoda/puppet_collection/README.md

   * manage extensions (set `pl_manage_extensions` to true)
   * install and manage pg_bouncer (set `pl_use_pg_bouncer` to true)
   * enable SL / TLS manage TLS certificates (set `pl_ssl_enabled` to true and populate content externally through variables)

+# FAQ
+* Q: "Why are the names of the modules using underscore instead of hyphens?"
+  A: The modules are best deployed through the [R10k](https://github.com/puppetlabs/r10k) service using a Puppetfile.
+The deployment process using Puppetfile would convert the name of say "confdroid-postgresql" into a module called "confdroid" locally on the puppet server, cutting off everything after the hyphen.
+It also would then not deploy more than one module, because they all would be called "confdroid"